Helicopter 101: How Do Helicopters Fly?

 Stabilization

 Have you noticed that helicopters always seem to have at least two propellers located on their bodies?
 There is a good reason for this—Newton’s Third Law of Motion.
 The law states that “for every action, there is an equal and opposite reaction.”
 The helicopter experiences this when the force or action of the counterclockwise spinning primary rotor causes its fuselage, or main body, to spin in the clockwise direction.
-Without the proper reaction force, the main body would continually spin, making the helicopter nearly impossible to control.
+Without the proper reaction force, the main body would continually spin, making helicopter flying nearly impossible to control.

-The purpose of the secondary rotor (or tail rotor) of a helicopter is to provide an antitorque force to counteract the torque, or turning force, created by the main rotor by creating a thrust force in the opposite direction.
+The purpose of the secondary rotor (or tail rotor) of a helicopter is to provide an antitorque force to counteract the torque, or turning force, created by the main rotor shaft by creating a thrust force in the opposite direction.
 With this, the pilot can safely maneuver the helicopter without perpetually spinning when they leave the ground.

 These mechanisms can feel quite complex.
 However, with the right commercial helicopter flight school, you’ll be able to learn and apply concepts like this and many more as you learn how to pilot safely and knowledgeably.
 If you’re considering becoming a helicopter pilot, contact Hillsboro Heli Academy today.
 We can help you begin the path to a flight career and answer any questions you may have about the field.